See /usr/share/postfix/main.cf.dist for a commented, more complete version

 Files in /etc/ contain system-wide configuration settings that affect all users.

-When should I use this main.cf file?
+When should I use this main.cf?

-How do I restore Postfix to default settings?
+How do I restore Postfix defaults?

-Can I use this configuration file for Postfix troubleshooting?
+Can I use this for Postfix troubleshooting?